 - I haven't yet been able to plant my herbs in the medicinal herb garden.
 This is a task I normally would have done in May, but I need to wait until the weather is more cooperative.

 - It's been fun watching my onions grow as I'm doing an experiment this year.
-I direct sowed onions from seed under a low tunnel in the garden.
+I direct sowed onions I grew from seed under a low tunnel in the garden.
 I also transplanted the onions I started myself from seed.
 And I planted onions that I purchased as onion sets.
-They're all definitely at different stages of growth, but it will be interesting to watch them and see if the direct-sown onions catch up (learn how to start onions from seed here).
+They're all definitely at different stages of growth, but it will be interesting to watch them and see if the direct-sown onions catch up by harvest (learn how to harvest, cure and store onions here).

 - My perennial patch is still growing despite the cold and rain.
 These perennials don't seem to mind the cold as much as those plants I started indoors.
 Be sure to check out my posts on how to prune raspberries, how to plant and care for blueberry bushes, and how to prevent mummy berry disease.
 If you haven't done any of these tasks yet, this month may be your last chance.